 You MUST use a high quality potting mix to fill your raised bed.
+I've written a comprehensive article on Soil for Raised Beds which includes a recipe, recommendations for commercial mixes, and a quantity calculator.
 Regular garden soil will compact and harden, and will not provide the plant roots with enough air or water drainage.
 See if you can find a local supplier of bulk potting mix (not "topsoil").
 This will usually be much cheaper than buying 30 or more bags of potting mix from Home Depot.
 Plus, you can either haul it in the back of a pickup or have them deliver it.
 Google "landscape supply" or "sand and gravel" your city".
 Now obviously you won't be using sand or gravel, but those places usually sell bulk potting mix as well.

 Don't use preserved wood or other toxic materials when building your raised bed.